 We hope this article has helped you understand why your RV gray tank sensors are misreading and the easy process to restore them!

-Even the most proactive campers will occasionally run into this problem, so don't beat yourself up if your sensors start to give you trouble - even though you've done everything right!
-Sensor probes are pretty cheaply made, poorly constructed devices, so it's easy for them to fail.
+Even the most proactive campers will occasionally run into this problem, so don't beat yourself up if your RV holding tank sensors start to give you trouble - even though you've done everything right!
+Stock RV level monitors are pretty cheaply made, poorly constructed devices, so it's easy for them to fail.
 Luckily, restoring them is easy an inexpensive.

 Most RVers can avoid this problem altogether by following The Unique Method.
 If you aren't familiar with this proven tank treatment process we highly recommend you learn more about it and build it into your holding tank habits!

-If you are still struggling with restoring your sensor probes after using the process outlined in the guide it's also possible that your sensors are actually damaged and will need to be replaced.
+If you are still struggling with restoring your RV sensor probes after using the process outlined in the guide it's also possible that your RV level gauges are actually damaged and will need to be replaced.
 For some, no amount of cleaning will restore their sensors as they are actually broken, not just dirty.

 Best of luck out there and please let us know if there is anything we can do to help!
 Our customer support team is ready and willing to help you in any way we can, so please feel free to reach out to us!